nut-tree/website/docs/tutorial-first_steps/installation.md

 ## npm project

-Let’s first initialize a new npm project in our `working directory` by executing
+Let’s first initialize a new npm project in our `working directory` by executing:

 `npm init`